 The project will require a Site Plan Review Permit for the site improvements described above in the project summary.
-The project has previously met with the Planning Board for Conceptual Consultation and the Technical Advisory Committee (TAC) and Conservation Commission (CC) for work sessions.
-The project has previously met with the TAC under a review meeting.
+The project has previously met with the Planning Board for Conceptual Consultation, as well as the Technical Advisory Committee (TAC) and Conservation Commission (CC) for work sessions and review meetings.